 The conversion phase starts on the sampling edge (next rising edge of DCLK) at the end of the acquisition phase.
 The BUSY signal transitions to an active High on the next rising edge of DCLK to indicate the ADC is carrying out a conversion.
-Any channel selection or configuration that Writes to the DRP when BUSY is High is not latched until the end of the conversion phase when BUSY transitions Low.
 The conversion phase is 22 ADCCLK cycles.
-The conversion result transfers to the status registers ten DCLK cycles after BUSY transitions Low, and the EOC logic output pulses High for one DCLK cycle.
+The conversion result transfers to the status registers 10 DCLK cycles after BUSY transitions Low, and the EOC logic output pulses High for one DCLK cycle.
 If the channel being converted is also being filtered, then the filtered data is only transferred to the status registers when the last sample result has been converted.
-Thus, if a channel is being averaged, an EOC pulse is only generated for the last conversion result, such as the 16th, 64th, 256th sample (see "ADC Channel Averaging (4Ah and 4Bh)," page 31).
+Thus, if a channel is being averaged, an EOC pulse is only generated for the last conversion result, such as the 16th, 64th, 256th sample (see ADC Channel Averaging (4Ah and 4Bh), page 27).
+When averaging is enabled, write operations to the configuration registers will not be acted on until EOC is pulsed, i.e., when the filtering operation is complete.

-When System Monitor is operating in sequence mode, the user identifies the channel being converted by monitoring the channel address (CHANNEL[4:0]) logic outputs.
+When System Monitor is being operated in sequence mode, the user identifies the channel being converted by monitoring the channel address (CHANNEL[4:0]) logic outputs.
 The multiplexer channel address of the channel being converted is updated on these logic outputs when BUSY transitions Low at the end of the conversion phase.
-The channel address outputs can be used with the EOC and DRDY signals to automatically latch the contents of the output data registers into a FIFO or block RAM (see "Example Instantiation of SYSMON," page 52).
+The channel address outputs can be used with the EOC and DRDY signals to automatically latch the contents of the output data registers into a FIFO or block RAM (see Example Instantiation of SYSMON, page 49).
 This is accomplished by connecting the CHANNEL[4:0] outputs to DADDR[4:0] (with DADDR[6:5] = 0), using EOC as a DEN (enable) for the DRP, and using DRDY as a WE (write enable) for the block RAM.